Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 Regardless of which carrier you choose, you should never pay the full retail price.
 The easiest way to save money is by using online shipping software to buy your postage (see our walkthrough on unlocking shipping discounts).

 Platforms like Shippo, Pirate Ship, or ShipStation have agreements with both UPS and USPS to offer commercial rates to their users.
 These discounts can be massive, with some platforms advertising savings of up to 91% off retail prices.
 Even if you only ship occasionally, you can access the same low rates that high volume businesses get.
-For a quick comparison of these discounted rates without signing up for anything, a free tool like an online shipping calculator is the perfect place to start.

 Final Verdict: Which Carrier Should You Choose?

 So, is UPS or USPS cheaper?
 The answer is a hybrid approach.
 Smart shippers and small businesses use both.
-They leverage the strengths of each carrier to get the best price for every single package.
+They pick the strengths of each carrier to get the best price for every single package.

 Don’t guess which carrier is cheaper.
 Use a free shipping rate comparison tool to see the exact costs side by side and choose the best option every time.